-- (a) A person that who presents or transfers a check warrants to any person that subsequently handles it that, at the time of presentment or transfer, the information encoded afer issue in magnetic ink on the check is correct. - (b) A person who undertakes to retain an item pursuant to an agreement for electronic presentment warrants to any subsequent collecting bank and to the payor bank or other payor that retention and presentment of the item comply with the agreement.
+- (a) A person who encodes information on that who presents or with respect to an item after issue transfers a check warrants to any subsequent collecting bank and to the payor bank or other payor that person that subsequently handles it that, at the time of presentment or transfer, the information encoded afer issue in magnetic ink on the check is correctly encoded.
+If the customer of a depositary bank encodes, that bank also makes the warrantycorrect. - (b) A person who undertakes to retain an item pursuant to an agreement for electronic presentment warrants to any subsequent collecting bank and to the payor bank or other payor that retention and presentment of the item comply with the agreement.
 If a customer of a depositary bank undertakes to retain an item, that bank also makes this warranty. - (c) A person to whom warranties are made under this section and who took the item in good faith may recover from the warrantor as damages for breach of warranty an amount equal to the loss suffered as a result of the breach, plus expenses and loss of interest incurred as a result of the breach.

-1. Subsection (a) is based on Regulation CC, '229.34(c)(3).
+1. Subsection (a) is based on Regulation CC, 229.34(c)(3).
 The Drafting Committee in Boston voted to adopt a more UCC-typical standard of liability not limited to the amount of the item.
 The New York Clearing House has objected to that standard.
 The Committee might wish to consider its views.